DesLynx/alert-bundle/README.md

 This bundle provide a Monolog Handler using the `AlertHelper` service.
 It allows to add a monolog handler config to send an alert email with the full log stack on every critical error happening in the project.

-Just add this to your monolog config:
+To enable this functionality, require the [MonologBundle](https://symfony.com/doc/current/logging.html#monolog) if not already done then just add this to your monolog config:

 ```yaml
 # config/packages/monolog.yaml